Mohammad Khaja Nazeeruddin: Career

+2024-2026 International Iberian Nanotechnology Laboratory Scientific Advisory Board.

-He has also had several affiliated and voluntary positions while working and employed at EPFL, such as World Class University Professor (2009–2014) and BKPLUS 21 (2014–2019) at the Department of Advanced Materials, Chemistry of the Korea University, and visiting professor at King Abdulaziz University in Jeddah, Saudi Arabia (2014–2021) and at the North China Electric Power University (2014–2021), and an eminent professor at Brunei.
+He has also had several affiliated while working and employed at EPFL, such as World Class University Professor (2009–2014) and BKPLUS 21 (2014–2019) at the Department of Advanced Materials, Chemistry of the Korea University, and visiting professor at King Abdulaziz University in Jeddah, Saudi Arabia (2014–2023) and at the North China Electric Power University (2014–2021), and an eminent professor at Brunei.

 Research

 Nazeeruddin's research focuses on chemical engineering of functional materials for photovoltaic and light-emitting applications such as Perovskite and dye-sensitized solar cells, and light-emitting diodes.

 His team conducts research in the area of inorganic chemistry of ruthenium sensitizers that convert solar energy through the use of high surface area nanocrystalline mesoscopic films of oxide semiconductors.
 These tailored-sensitizers have attracted additional research in dye-sensitized solar cell research.
 They have synthesized several ruthenium sensitizers (N3, N719 and N749), donor-π-bridge-acceptor porphyrin sensitizers, and near IR sensitizers.
 A further field of their research encompass organic light-emitting diodes (OLEDs) that are used in the fabrication of digital displays.
 They contributed novel blue, green, and red phosphorescent iridium emitters for OLEDs.

 His laboratory is located at the EPFL-Sion Energy center, focusing on organic, inorganic lead halide perovskite solar cells and Light Emitting Diodes research.
 His laboratory has fabricated blue, green, and red PLEDs with unprecedentedly high external quantum efficiency.
 His group has investigated solutions (one-step and sequential deposition) and sublimation-deposited perovskite solar cells and obtained a power conversion efficiency of 25%.
 His group has developed a Perovskite Solar Cells Module (area 26.02 cm2) with an efficiency of 22.4%.
 Their research has been covered in several international news outlets.
-However, it is important to note that these cells and modules are not commercially deployed and much more research and development needs to be done and long-term stability of the cells and modules have yet to be demonstrated.
+These cells and modules are not commercially deployed and much more research and development needs to be done and long-term stability of the cells and modules have yet to be demonstrated.
 There are numerous leading researchers world-wide working on this problem.
-It is important to note that perovskite-based solar cell technology in general is still in the developmental stage and essentially no perovskite-based solar modules have been commercially deployed for harnessing solar power.
+Perovskite-based solar cell technology in general is still in the developmental stage and essentially no perovskite-based solar modules have been commercially deployed for harnessing solar power.